 - Team-working as a group on Key Performance Indicators such as community dinners, Walk Together and National Unity Week, large-scale charity Fundraising, Intercultural Forum event.

-Intercultural Futures 2019/20 brings 14 young people from Albania, Greek/Philippines/Australia, Bangladesh, Bhutan, China, Congo, East Turkestan, Hong Kong, Kenya, Liberia, South Sudan, Vietnam and Zimbabwe, to learn and work together over a 12-month program.
+Welcoming Futures 2019/20 brings 14 young participants from a wide range of backgrounds including Australia, Europe, Africa and Asia to learn and work together over a 12-month program.
 Participants learn Kaurna language and culture, team-building and working, self-reflection and evaluation, public speaking, event planning, co-ordination and evaluation, working with volunteers, grant writing and acquittal, fundraising, negotiation and debating, personal leadership strengths, networking, writing for the media, speech writing, reporting, telling the story via film and media, among many others.

 In 2018/19 the initiative worked with the Governor’s Leadership Program, State politicians, the City of Charles Sturt, ThinkHuman, Nifty Outcomes, Click Films, the Helpmann Academy, Tea Tree Gully Council, Port Adelaide/Enfield Council, the City of Adelaide, the University of Adelaide, Flinders University, AMES Australia, SocialMediaAOK, Slice of Life Community Films, Second Chances SA, Vox Liminis UK, and Nunyara Conference Centre.